hodgettsp/ces_data/paper.md

 *Note: will need to come back to this once the rest of the paper is done.*

 An election season brings with it a stream of predictions made using a variety of resources and methods.
-While election predictions can provide insight as to the direction of an election and voter intention during an election, a retrospective on an election can be as equally enlightening.
+While election predictions can provide insight as to the direction of an election and voter intention during an election, a retrospective on an election can be equally enlightening.
 Survey data of this sort can provide a better understanding of an election after-the-fact and can provide clarity as to the changes in the political climate over the years.
 The Canadian Election Study (CES) is a series of large-scale surveys conducted every election year that seeks to provide such a retrospective understanding to Canadian elections.
-By providing data on Canadian elections since 1965 up to, most recently, 2019 the CES provides insight into such topics as the intentions of voters, what issues voters deem important, and the perception of parties and candidates (Canadian Election Study, n.d.)*(Could not find an exact date for this citation as the site loads from a cache with the date of retrieval)*.
+By providing data on Canadian elections since 1965 up to, most recently, 2019 the CES provides insight into such topics as the intentions of voters, what issues voters deem important, and the perception of parties and candidates (Canadian Election Study, 2019).
 For example, Bittner (2018) used CES data to assess the level of presidentialization experienced in Canadian elections over time; while other studies have used CES data to assess the level of Islamophobia in Canada (Wilkins-Laflamme, 2018), how anti-party rhetoric affects voter behaviour (Gidengil et al., 2001), and how political trust influences voter behaviour (Belanger & Nadeau, 2005).
-The collection of and access to such data is integral to this research and more being done into understanding Canadian elections and the political climate of Canada.
-In this regard, the R package `cesR` ('caesar'), as presented in this paper, seeks to compliment the work of the CES, social science research, and the teaching of statistical processes using survey data by providing a means for R users to easily access CES survey datasets.
+The collection of and access to such data is integral to this research.
+The R package `cesR` ('caesar'), as presented in this paper, seeks to complement the work of the CES, and enhance social science research and the teaching of statistical processes using survey data by providing a means for R users to easily access CES survey datasets.

-The CES survey datasets are publicly available from various repositories across the internet in various data types (Canadian Election Study, n.d.; UBC, n.d.; Odesi, n.d.).
+The CES survey datasets are publicly available from various repositories across the internet in various data types (Canadian Election Study, 2019; UBC, n.d.; Odesi, n.d.).
 As the ability to find and access data is integral to quality research in any domain, the main function of the `cesR` package, `get_ces()`, brings together these various sources, providing R users with a means of easily accessing each CES survey dataset while also circumventing the need to download and store survey data files.
-Thereby also removing concerns of storage space.
 The structure of `cesR` also removes the need to call a data file from a directory, thereby making it easier to work with CES datasets between different workstations.
 Additionally, `cesR` also provides two helper functions, `get_cescodes()` and `get_question()`, and a function, `get_decon()`, that creates a subset of the 2019 CES online survey that has been prepared in an opinionated way.
 The helper functions provide users with the necessary arguments to call each CES dataset and also return a survey question for a given variable, while the subset of the 2019 CES online survey provides a tool for educators that can be used to aid in the teaching of statistical analysis of large survey datasets.

 The `cesR` package is built using the R programming language and is designed to work within the R integrated development environment (IDE) RStudio (R Core Team, 2020; RStudio Team, 2020).
 Providing access to data is common in R packages and the `cesR` package follows and was inspired by the work being done in the R community through such packages as the `opendatatoronto` package (Gelfand, 2020), the `Lahman` package (Friendly et al., 2020), `fueleconomy` (Wickham, 2020), and `nasaweather` (Wickham, 2014).
 Furthermore, the `cesR` package is complementary to packages such as `dataverse` (Leeper, 2017) and `cancensus` (von Bergmann et al., 2020) that provide R users access to Canadian survey and census data.
 Packages such as these are important to R users as they improve the functionality of working within R by minimizing the number of steps required to load data and increasing the availability of data to R users.
 The `cesR` package adds to this community and expands on the inclusion of built-in data by temporarily downloading only the file requested and removing the file from the computer once a data object has been assigned to the dataset.

 This paper introduces the `cesR` package and its main function `get_ces()`, which is used to create data objects from a called CES survey, as well as the secondary functions `get_cescodes()`, `get_question`, and `get_decon()`.
-In addition to discussing the construction of each function, examples and vignettes as to common function uses are provided.
+In addition to discussing the construction of each function, examples and vignettes as to common use-cases are provided.

 # 2. Package Structure